Periodontics Albuquerque, NM

 What are the signs of gum disease?

-You may have gum disease if your gums are red and swollen or bleeding.
+You may have gum disease if your gums are red, swollen or bleeding.
 It is natural for this to happen from time to time after eating something that irritates your gums or brushing too aggressively.
-If, however, this happens on a regular basis you probably have some type of gum disease.
+However, if this happens on a regular basis then you may have some type of gum disease.
 Another symptom is bad breath, loose teeth, pain while chewing, sensitive teeth or teeth that appear longer.
-If you live in the 87109 area, we can examine your gums and let you know what the source of your problem is.
+If you live in the Albuquerque area, we can examine your gums and let you know what the source of your problem is.

 The consequences of periodontal disease